 All materials have an elastic limit beyond which, if continuous stress is applied, they will start losing their ability to exhibit perfect elastic behaviour and start deforming.
-In contrast, plasticity is the non-reversible deformation of solid materials on the application of forces.
+In contrast, plastic deformation

-The concept of elasticity is an idealization as no material is perfectly elastic.
+The concept of elasticity is an idealisation as no material is perfectly elastic.
 For example, if you use a hair tie to groom yourself, you may have noticed that its size tends to deform after prolonged use.
 After a point, it may snap as well.
 This is because the hair tie eventually loses its elastic nature.

-Important Points on Elastic Behavior Of Solids
+Important Points on Elastic Behaviour of Solids

 - An elastic body is one that regains its original shape and size when deforming forces are removed